dhananjayakumarn/Mac_Changer/README.md

 $ chmod +x mac_changer.py
 $ python3 mac_changer
 Now enter the interface name (ex:eth0)
-If you don't know your interface name type $ ifconfig and you will get your interface name .
+If you don't know your interface name type $ ifconfig and you will get your interface name .<br>
-Now enter the mac address to which you want to change.
+Now enter the mac address to which you want to change.<br>